 Else Lasker-Schüler was born in 1868 in Elberfeld, a small German city in the industrial region of Wuppertal.
 She was raised in a largely assimilated Jewish family belonging to the local establishment, which she left after a brief marriage to the physicist and chess player Bertold Lasker and the birth of her son, Paul, in order to join the bohemian artists’ circle of Berlin.
 She soon became one of its most eccentric figures.
 Her second marriage to Georg Lewin, the editor of the leading Expressionist journal Der Sturm to whom she gave the pseudonym Herwarth Walden, ended after he left her for a Swedish actress in 1911.
-From early on, her poetry participates in shaping the most diverse modernist styles and modes: Her first book, the poetry collection Styx (1902; “Styx”), displays a flowery Jugendstil, while Der siebente Tag (1905; The Seventh Day) and Meine Wunder (1911; “My Miracles”) are mainly written in the expressionist mode.
-While living in Berlin from 1894 till 1933, she published a collection of semi-fictive letters Mein Herz, ein Liebesroman (1912; My Heart, a Romance) and several volumes of poetry.
-Among them, Hebräische Balladen (1913; “Hebrew Ballads”) contains the most explicitly Jewish references.
-Her most famous prose volumes written in this period – Die Nächte Tino von Bagdads (1907; The Nights of Tino from Bagdhad), Der Prinz von Theben (1914; The Prince of Thebes) and Der Malik (1919; The Malik) – evoke an oriental context in the style of The Arabian Nights, but include indirect references to the Jewish tradition as well.
-Her plays Der Wunderrabbiner von Barcelona (1921, The Wonder Rabbi of Barcelona) and especially Arthur Aronymus und seine Väter (1932; Arthur Aronymus and his Fathers), which thematize the relationship between Jews and Christians, increasingly respond to the anti-Semitic climate in Germany in the 1920s and early 1930s.
+From early on, her poetry participates in shaping the most diverse modernist styles and modes: Her first book, the poetry collection Styx (1902; “Styx”), displays a flowery Jugendstil, while Der siebente Tag (The Seventh Day, 1905) and Meine Wunder (My Miracles, 1911) are mainly written in the expressionist mode.
+While living in Berlin from 1894 till 1933, she published a collection of semi-fictive letters Mein Herz, ein Liebesroman (My Heart, a Romance, 1912) and several volumes of poetry.
+Among them, Hebräische Balladen (Hebrew Ballads, 1913) contains the most explicitly Jewish references.
+Her most famous prose volumes written in this period – Die Nächte Tino von Bagdads (The Nights of Tino from Bagdhad, 1907), Der Prinz von Theben ( The Prince of Thebes, 1914) and Der Malik (The Malik, 1919) – evoke an oriental context in the style of The Arabian Nights, but include indirect references to the Jewish tradition as well.
+Her plays Der Wunderrabbiner von Barcelona (The Wonder Rabbi of Barcelona, 1921) and especially Arthur Aronymus und seine Väter (Arthur Aronymus and his Fathers, 1932), which thematize the relationship between Jews and Christians, increasingly respond to the anti-Semitic climate in Germany in the 1920s and early 1930s.
 Although they contain a message of hope of a possible harmony between the religions, they also convey an awareness of past hostility against the Jews and an even greater fear of a renewal of anti-Semitic violence.
 Lasker-Schüler emigrated to Zurich in 1933 after Hitler came to power, then travelled twice to Palestine.
 On her third trip in 1939 she was refused reentry to Switzerland and settled in Jerusalem for good.
 She never really felt at home there, never learned Hebrew and nostalgically longed for a Germany that no longer existed.
 In the last years of her life she suffered from sickness, poverty and loneliness.
 She died in 1945 and was buried on the Mount of Olives.

+References and further reading

+Paratextual material